 Spinach has been researched to help protect against colorectal, breast, bladder, lung, and prostate cancers (16, 17).

 Downsides and Risks

 Vitamin K and Drugs

-Green leafy vegetables, especially spinach, are very high in vitamin K. There has been some concern, that due to this fact, these vegetables may interact negatively with certain blood-thinners, such as warfarin, which work by inhibiting the blood clotting function of vitamin K. However, available evidence does not support the advice to modify dietary habits when starting therapy with vitamin K antagonists (18).
+Green leafy vegetables, especially spinach, are rich in vitamin K. There has been some concern that due to this fact, these vegetables may interact negatively with certain blood-thinners, such as warfarin, which work by inhibiting the blood clotting function of vitamin K. However, available evidence does not support the advice to modify dietary habits when starting therapy with vitamin K antagonists (18).

 Comparison summary table

 |Rich in vitamins|

 |Lower in Sodium|